 Donations to health and animal welfare causes are more personal but no less important.
 Kokua takes pride in helping improve the lives of people suffering from diabetes as well as being a voice for animals who cannot speak for themselves.
 Both of these areas have special meaning for Kokua’s owners who know the challenges of diabetes firsthand, and who also care deeply for animals as enthusiastic pet owners.
 (Or, maybe more accurately, as the humans who belong to their pet!)

-The DAV Charitable Service Trust is a 501(c)(3) not-for-profit charitable organization whose mission is simple.
-“We are dedicated to a single purpose: Empowering veterans to lead high-quality lives with respect and dignity.”
-The trust makes grants to programs that support homeless or at-risk veterans with priority given to long-term service projects that provide direct assistance to sick and injured veterans and their families.
+The DAV Charitable Service Trust is a 501(c)(3) not-for-profit charitable organization whose mission is to empower veterans to lead high-quality lives with respect and dignity.
+The trust makes grants to programs that support homeless or at-risk veterans.

-The American Diabetes Association is a 501(c)(3) not-for-profit charitable organization leading the fight against the deadly consequences of diabetes.
-The organization funds research to prevent, cure and manage diabetes, delivers services to hundreds of communities, provides objective and credible information, and gives voice to those denied their rights because of diabetes.
-They are dedicated to putting a stop to diabetes for good.
+The American Diabetes Association is a 501(c)(3) not-for-profit charitable organization leading the fight to fund research to prevent, cure and manage diabetes, delivers services to hundreds of communities, provides objective and credible information, and gives voice to those denied their rights because of diabetes.